chaos-mesh/website/docs/status-check-in-workflow.md

 In the configuration, you can see a `StatusCheck` node with `HTTP` type.
 The `deadline` field specifies that this node could be executed for a maximum of 20 seconds.
 The `mode` field specifies that this node will execute status checks continuously.
 The `intervalSeconds` field specifies a repetition interval of 1 second.
 The `timeoutSeconds` field specifies the timeout for each execution.

 When Workflow runs to this `StatusCheck` node, the specified status check would be executed every second.
-The status check uses the `GET` method to send an HTTP request to the URL `http://123.123.123.123`, if the response is returned within 1 second and the status code is `200`, this execution succeeds, otherwise it fails.
+The status check uses the `GET` method to send an HTTP request to the URL `http://123.123.123.123`.
+If the response is returned within 1 second and the status code is `200`, this execution succeeds, otherwise it fails.

-## Status Check Result
+## Status Check results

 Each execution of the status check will get an `execution result`, either `Success` or `Failure`.
 Because a single `execution result` may not reflect the real situation of the system, due to fluctuations in certain conditions, the final `status check result` is not determined based on a single `execution result`.